chetnacreate/chetnacreate/README.md

-### Hi there, I'm Chetna - aka [chetnacreate][https://chetna-portfolio.netlify.app/] 👋
+### Hi there, I'm Chetna - aka [chetnacreate]👋

-## I'm an Engineering Student At Indira Gandhi Delhi Technical University for Women
+## I'm a Senior Associate at Morgan Stanley
 ## I'm a Daughter, Developer, and Bloger!!

 - 🔭 I just started my first Blog: [Your Bestiee][https://yourbestiee.blogspot.com/]!
-- 🌱 I’m currently Working as Intern at Cognizant
 - 👯 I’m looking to work on more excited projects.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw, dancing and singing 🤣
+- ⚡ Fun fact: I love travelling 🤣

 ### Connect with me: